Hurence/logisland/logisland-documentation/connectors.rst

 Let's do it step by step.

-First of all we need to declare a *KafkaConnectStructuredProviderService* that will manage our connector in Logisland.
+First of all we need to declare a *KafkaConnectStructuredSourceProviderService* or a *KafkaConnectStructuredSinkProviderService* that will manage our connector in Logisland.
 Along with this we need to put some configuration (In general you can always refer to kafka connect documentation to better understand the underlying architecture and how to configure a connector):